 9. You might experience postpartum depression and anxiety

 Know the risks.
-PAL moms are at a greater risk for experiencing anxiety and depressive symptoms during and even AFTER the birth of a healthy subsequent child.
+Pregnant and parenting after loss moms are at a greater risk for experiencing anxiety and depressive symptoms during and even AFTER the birth of a healthy subsequent child.
 If you are experiencing any of these symptoms, please consider checking in with your health or mental health care provider to see if added support could benefit you.